gtamilse/ansible-lab/lg-2.md

 # 2 Playbook primer
 - Playbook excercises involve creating playbook files.
 - There are two options to create playbook files
-	- Option-1: Create the file in "Atom editor".
-Atom is preconfigured with remote-sync: when you save the file in the default local directory, it will get automatically copied to your home directory of your Ansible contrller (/home/cisco).
+	- Option-1: Create the file in "Atom" editor, on the laptop.
+Atom is preconfigured with remote-sync: when you save the file in the default local directory, it will automatically get copied to your home directory of your Ansible controller (/home/cisco).
 	- Option-2: Use Ubuntu's "vi" or "vim" editor, which is included in your Ansible controller.
 - Playbook files are also posted at: `https://github.com/gtamilse/ansible-lab/tree/master/playbooks`